dalyIsaac/Whim/docs/docs/plugins/floating-window.md

 # Floating Window Plugin

 The <xref:Whim.FloatingLayout.FloatingWindowPlugin> adds a `ProxyFloatingLayoutEngine` proxy engine to Whim.
 This adds the ability for windows to float outside of any other layouts.
+If you want to have a layout of free-floating windows, see the <xref:Whim.FloatingLayout.FloatingLayoutEngine>.

 The <xref:Whim.FloatingLayout.FloatingWindowPlugin> has no configuration options.

 ![Floating window demo](../../images/floating-window-demo.gif)

-Notice that this plugin is not related to the `FloatingLayoutEngine`.

 ## Example Config